carlfranklin/GrpcGenerator/README.md

 > :point_up: Make sure to save after adding package references

-Add all the generated files from the Shared folder to the Shared project.
+Copy all the generated files from the Shared folder to the Shared project.

 ![image-20230613115630990](images/image-20230613115630990.png)